Potential and limitations of machine-learning approaches to inclusive $|V_{ub}|$ determinations: BDTs vs Deep Neural Networks

 As expected, the BDT performs well on high-level input features, the most used features being the number of kaons, number of leptons, the hadronic invariant mass $M_X$, hadron multiplicity and the missing mass squared $M_\text{miss}^2$.
 However, it performs poorly when trained only with low-level features, indicating that it cannot use them to construct additional non-linear features such as invariant masses.
 Using a combination of low- and high-level features slightly improves the BDT performance compared to high-level only.
 We have explicitly checked that this performance increase results almost entirely from adding the particle energies.
 The particle three-momenta, on the other hand, do not seem to contain additional usable information for the BDT.

-For the NN the situation is very different.
+For the BNN the situation is very different.
 It performs slightly better when trained only on low-level features than it does when trained only on high-level features.
 This indicates that, as expected, it is able to learn new and efficient discriminating features from the low-level inputs.
-Training on a combination of low plus high-level inputs very marginally improves its performance compared to low-level only (mainly due to the inclusion of $M_X$ as a feature), showing that the NN has learned the most important high-level features on its own.
+Training on a combination of low plus high-level inputs very marginally improves its performance compared to low-level only (mainly due to the inclusion of $M_X$ as a feature), showing that the BNN has learned the most important high-level features on its own.

 The maximum of the SIC curves is reached for a cut on the classifier output of $\zeta_\text{cut} \approx 0.97$, which corresponds to a signal acceptance, or true positive rate $\TPR = \TP/(\TP+\text{FN})$, of approximately $75\,\%$.
-Explicitly, we find the following values for the maximum significance improvement and the AUC for a BDT or NN trained and tested on a combination of high and low-level features from the \Evtgen data:
+Explicitly, we find the following values for the maximum significance improvement and the AUC for a BDT or BNN trained and tested on a combination of high and low-level features from the \Evtgen data:

-The AUC and $\hat{\sigma}$ for the NN is only about 2\,\% better than BDT approach.
-Training on high-level features only puts the NN on equal footing with the BDT -- in fact, we find that in that case they reach the exact same significance improvement, which is $\hat{\sigma}=5.42$.
-The very small loss of performance compared to the Eq.~(\ref{eq:best_result}) indicates that the high-level features are well chosen for a discrimination of signal and background, containing (almost) the full relevant information that the NN can learn from the low-level features.
+The AUC and $\hat{\sigma}$ for the BNN is only about 2\,\% better than BDT approach.
+Training on high-level features only puts the BNN on equal footing with the BDT -- in fact, we find that in that case they reach the exact same significance improvement, which is $\hat{\sigma}=5.42$.
+The very small loss of performance compared to the Eq.~(\ref{eq:best_result}) indicates that the high-level features are well chosen for a discrimination of signal and background, containing (almost) the full relevant information that the BNN can learn from the low-level features.

-It is interesting to contrast the significance improvements using the BDT and NN with those obtained from a typical cut-and-count analysis based on the cuts provided in Ref.~\cite{Lees:2011fv}.
+It is interesting to contrast the significance improvements using the BDT and BNN with those obtained from a typical cut-and-count analysis based on the cuts provided in Ref.~\cite{Lees:2011fv}.
 With the minimal requirement of having exactly one lepton, a total charge of zero, a veto on kaons and a low missing mass squared,

 we obtain a significance improvement of $\hat{\sigma} = 1.9$.
 If in addition to theses cuts we select a theoretically background-free region, we find\footnote{We consider the cut scenario $M_X< 1.5\,\gev$ in addition to $M_X < m_D$ to account for the fact that the background will dominantly populate the region slightly below $m_D$ due to detector effects, see Figure~\ref{fig:mass_detector_yes_no}.}